-Neutering will make the problem worse if the problem is fear based.
-The hormones removed by neutering are a confidence booster and serotonin uplifters.
+Neutering will make the problem worse if the problem is fear-based.
+The hormones removed by neutering are confidence boosters and serotonin uplifters.
 Neutering should only be performed if the dog is hormonally aggressive read (5) Neutering Overview

 (2) Fear/Nervous Aggression Against Humans: This is generally caused by a lack of early socialisation between the critical period of 0 to 12 weeks.

 As mentioned earlier is the main reason for most aggressive behaviour.
 Both the breeder and the first owner has a massive input during this crucial time.